nalsai/imgname/README.md

 Options:
- rename           renames the specified file(s) using exif rename-filetime  renames the specified file(s) using filetime get-date         gets the date from the specified filename(s)
+ rename           renames the specified file(s) using exif move             moves the specified file(s) into a subfolder using exif rename-move      renames and moves the specified file(s) using exif file-rename      renames the specified file(s) using filetime file-move        moves the specified file(s) using filetime file-rename-move renames and moves the specified file(s) using filetime get-date         gets the date from the specified filename(s) get-name         gets the name from the specified date(s)
 ```

 ## License